The island of Leros, one of the Dodecanese group of Greek Islands (the “other” Greek islands), has a very chequered past.

 Note the delightful layer of goat dung on the floor!
 How on earth have these paintings survived?!

-We moved around various rooms, including a very large room that may have served as a mess hall, thinking this was the extent of the artworks.
+We moved around various rooms, including a very large room that may have served as a mess hall, thinking this was the extent of the artwork.

 When we entered a small dark room next to the mess hall, we realised we may have stumbled across what may have been the kitchen.